datasriram/Nifty50-intraday-ml-project/README.md

 ## 6. Best Model

-## Logistic Regression performed the best, achieving the highest accuracy.
+**Logistic Regression performed the best, achieving the highest accuracy.**
 It behaved more consistently on noisy intraday data, while tree-based models fluctuated more.
 I selected Logistic Regression for generating final Buy/Sell signals and PnL.

+**note**
+Even though Logistic Regression was only slightly better than the other models, this small improvement is meaningful because intraday price movement is extremely noisy and hard to predict.
+In high-frequency scenarios, even small gains in classification stability are valuable.
+I think the accuracy values in this project are also normal for 1-minute data, so the results are realistic and expected.

 ## 7. Buy/Sell Signals & PnL
 BUY  = 34,801
 SELL = 28,965

-## Because BUY subtracts the close price, more BUYs result in a negative PnL.
+**Because BUY subtracts the close price, more BUYs result in a negative PnL.**

 Final Cumulative PnL:

 -143,026,430.45

 (This is fine due to the assignment's PnL logic.)